Bunnyranch

 Bunnyranch is a Portuguese rock 'n' roll band originally from Coimbra formed by Kaló, Filipe Costa, Pedro Calhau and André Ferrão.
 After the departure of Filipe Costa and André Ferrão, they were replaced by João Cardoso and Augusto Cardoso.
-The band was named after a famous American brothel called Moonlite BunnyRanch in Mound House, Nevada in the United States.
+The band was named after the famous American brothel Moonlite BunnyRanch, located in Mound House, Nevada in the United States.

-Besides being very popular in Portugal, the band also toured Spain, the Netherlands and England.
-Their stage act is explosive and a hallmark of the band.
+In addition to being popular in Portugal, the band also toured Spain, the Netherlands and England.
+Their stage performances are known for being explosive, which has become a hallmark of the band.
 A documentary film was shot documenting the band's career.